mefistotelis/genewars-saveedit/readme_gwsaved.txt

 Bullfrog Engine Savegame editor for GeneWars
 ------------------------------

-Copy the EXE file to Gene Wars directory and run it.
+Copy the EXE file to GeneWars directory and run it.
 If you want the game to be easier, try decreasing computer's specialysts ability and hybrid research level.